jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves files that begins with upper cas into a temporary folder This script deletes all the files in the current working directory that ends with ~ This script creates the directories welcome and to with on fine school
+This script moves files that begins with upper cas into a temporary folder This script deletes all the files in the current working directory that ends with ~ This script creates the directories welcome and to with on fine school This script lists all the files and directories of the current directory